 But since you’re here, have you ever wondered about plums in general?
 Why is this fruit so rich in nutrition, where does it come from and what exactly is its history?

 Well, we have.
-Which is why, here are a few fun facts about plums that we thought we’d share with you today!
+This is why here are a few fun facts about plums that we thought we’d share with you today!

 - Dried plums are called prunes.
 And they are far higher in sugar content than a normal plum may be.

-- Mature plums have a dusty white coating, showing that these are ripe.
+- Mature plums have a dusty white coating, showing that they are ripe.
 But while the prominent color of plums may be well…plum, other types of shades such as maroon, red and yellow also exist.
-And since multiple varieties of plums exist around the world, traditional, plum colored plums are not the only ripe forms of the fruit.
+And since multiple varieties of plums exist around the world, traditional, plum-colored plums are not the only ripe forms of fruit.